rickyrattlesnake/dungeons-and-dragons/drow_monk.md

     + Magical Resistance
         + Advantage on Charm saves
         + Cannot induce sleep
+    + Deflect Missiles:
         + Can save against Range Attacks to allies and self with perception check
         + 10ft
         + invoked as reaction when attacked
     + Enemy does not gain advantage on physical attacks